pwwang/simplug/README.md

 - `required`: Whether this hook is required to be implemented in plugins
 - `result`: An enumerator to specify the way to collec the results.
-    - SimplugResult.ALL: Get all the results from the hook, as a list including `NONE`s
+  - `SimplugResult.ALL`: Get all the results from the hook, as a list including `NONE`s
-    - SimplugResult.ALL_BUT_NONE: Get all the results from the hook, as a list, not including `NONE`s
+  - `SimplugResult.ALL_BUT_NONE`: Get all the results from the hook, as a list, not including `NONE`s
-    - SimplugResult.FIRST: Get the none-`None` result from the
-        first plugin only (ordered by priority)
+  - `SimplugResult.FIRST`: Get the result from the first plugin only (ordered by priority), don't even run the hook from other plugins
-    - SimplugResult.LAST: Get the none-`None` result from
+  - `SimplugResult.LAST`: Get the result from
-        the last plugin only
+    the last plugin only, don't even run the hook from other plugins
+  - `SimplugResult.ALL_FIRST`: Run the hook from all plugins but only get the result from the first plugin
+  - `SimplugResult.ALL_LAST`: Run the hook from all plugins but only get the result from the last plugin

 Hook implementation is marked by `simplug.impl`, which takes no additional arguments.